isomerpages/ogp-pioneerpri/_our-curriculum/Physical Education, Art and Music.md

 ### Physical Education Curriculum

-The Physical Education (PE) Curriculum is designed to equip our students with a strong foundation in fundamental movement skills and core values for the learning, participation and enjoyment of a wide variety of sports and physical activities.
-Our students are encouraged to participate in self-directed regular exercises which can be done individually and with others.
-With regular practice of such physical skills, students learn to value the importance of leading a lifetime of active and healthy living.
+The Physical Education (PE) Curriculum is designed to equip our students with a strong foundation in fundamental movement skills and core values for the learning, participation and enjoyment of a wide variety of sports and physical activities.&nbsp; Our students are encouraged to participate in self-directed regular exercises which can be done individually and with others.&nbsp; With regular practice of such physical skills, students learn to value the importance of leading a lifetime of active and healthy living.&nbsp;

 We make use of movement as the primary medium to reach and teach the whole child through the following three modes:

-●        Education _in_ movement<br>
+●&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Education _in_ movement<br>
-●        Education _through_ movement; and<br>
+●&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Education _through_ movement; and<br>
-●        Education _about_ movement
+●&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Education _about_ movement

 #### Key Programmes

 <table width="100%"><tbody>
-<tr><td style="background-color: #bbbbbb; width: 100%;" colspan="2">
+<tr><td colspan="2" style="background-color: #bbbbbb; width: 100%;">
 <p style="text-align: center;"><strong>Key Programmes</strong></p>
 </td></tr>
 <tr><td width="60%">